 • Transparency in AI models

-Foundations, Models and Applications of AI
+Foundations, Models and Applications of Artificial Intelligence

 • AI-based applications